 Henry DeWitt Smith (SME)

-With Newmont, Mr. Smith's chief responsibilities were the O'okiep and Tsumeb properties, both in southern Africa, of which he was managing director from their inception until 1953.
+With Newmont, Mr. Smith's chief responsibilities were the O'okiep and Tsumeb properties in southern Africa.
 O'okiep became the lowest-cost straight copper producer among the underground mines of the world.
-Tsumeb is one of the lowest·cost lead-copper-zinc producers, as well as one of the richest.
+Tsumeh is one of the lowest-cost lead-copper-zinc producers as well as one of the richest.
 Model communities were built and labor troubles have been unknown.

 During World War II, Mr. Smith was with Metals Reserve in Washington.

 He has continued as Director and member of the Executive Committee of Newmont, Phelps Dodge, and St. Joseph Lead.

 Mr. Smith joined AIME in 1909, was a Director in 1941-42, 1954 and 1956, and President in 1955.
 In 1956, he was awarded the Charles F. Rand Gold Medal.
 His interest and activities on behalf of the Institute have been unfailing.